ceddlyburge/tournament-organiser/README.md

 - [ ] add error handling for json decoding / mapping
   - [ ] cant decode
   - [ ] decode a team or game that doesn't currently exist
+- [ ] make look nice, probably try every layout and see if I can do something simple / good with that, otherwise revert to elm-ui probably
+  - [ ] Improve display of loading graphic (maybe grey out screen and overlay or similar)
+  - [ ] Improve display of api failure (maybe it pops up and then fades away)
+  - [ ] Improve display of optimisation message.
+Only show if there is one, and put it in the right place (above list).
+Remove it if the list is reordered (when reordering is possible)
 - [ ] do drag drop / touch reordering if possible
-- [ ] make look nice, probably try every layout and see if I can do something simple / good with that, otherwise revert to elm-ui probably
 - [ ] add routing probably
 - [ ] maybe assign each team a colour to make visual comparison easier, in same way that people do in google spreadsheet, might be a faff though, and colours will make the design hard / not work.
 Maybe there is a better idea that doesn't use colours
 - [ ] anaylse problem edge cases